serdbay/US-CallCenter-Dashboard/README.md

 # US CallCenter Dashboard
 In this project we will try to prepare an US callcenter dashboard with Power BI including total calls, total call durations, average call duration, response time etc.

-In the realworld callcenters always work robust and very fast there you need to get the data you want immediately.
+In the real world, callcenters always work robust and very fast there you need to get the data you want immediately.
 With this callcenter dashboard we can identify and determine the customer data that indicates CSAT (Customer satisfaction score), city, channel and sentiment also.

 ## Table of Contents
 * [General Info](#general-information)